 There is enormous potential for AI in operations.
 Only 26 percent of AI use cases today are operations focused, but these were among the most profitable.
 Standout examples include using AI for procurement tasks (averaging 7.9 percent ROI), applying image detection led algorithms for detecting in-store pilferage (7.9 percent) and optimizing supply chain route plans (7.6 percent).
 A transformed and super-charged supply chain, for example, offers a significant operational opportunity.

-Retailers are more realistic about their level of AI preparedness
+Retail companies are more realistic about their level of AI preparedness

 As the realities of AI have revealed themselves, companies in 2018 have adopted more realistic expectations regarding their preparedness for it.
 Those claiming they have the necessary skills to implement AI have dropped from 78 percent in 2017 to 53 percent today.